MarioMartReq/argoCDtesting/Readme.md

 ## 3. Create a deployment GIT repository

-As we have seen before ArgoCD use a GIT repository as the source of truth.
+As we have seen before ArgoCD uses a GIT repository as the source of truth.
 Therefore a repository must be created with the Kubernetes application configuration in one of its compatible ways.
 In our case, we are going to use a simple K8s yaml file.

 - Create a repo in your Github account (Do it from the website if you don't have the github cli tools)